High 5: A conversation with David Bos

 Reading time 8 min

-With over two decades in the technology and data field, our Chief Technology Officer, David Bos, has overseen his share of technological change.
-Self-confessed tech nut, data mogul, ideas man, and all-around-great-guy, we jumped at the chance to pick his brain.
+With over two decades in the technology and data field, Chief Technology Officer David Bos has overseen his share of technological change.
+Confessed tech nut, data mogul, ideas man, and all-around-great-guy, we jumped at the chance to pick his brain.

-For data, developments in cloud data architecture, artificial intelligence and machine learning have opened a new world.
-On how we apply data to 5CA and how we make a difference for our clients and agent community.
+David Bos: For data, developments in cloud data architecture, artificial intelligence, and machine learning have opened a new world on how we apply data to 5CA and make a difference for our clients and agent community.

-From a technology perspective I strongly believe in so-called citizen development: our agents building apps and automating processes and workflows as non-developers.
-Applying business logic with no-coding, based on our data fundament with an out-of-the box user-interface.
-Creating and innovating from within the business, closest to our clients.
+From a technology perspective, I strongly believe in so-called citizen development: our agents build apps and automate processes and workflows as non-developers.
+Applying no-code business logic based on our data with an out-of-the-box user interface helps us create and innovate from within the business and closest to our clients.

-We get questions around data security and dependence on technology.
-This is why we focus on security and scalability by design; both for solutions and our work-from-home model.
+We get a lot of questions about data security and dependence on technology, which is why we focus on security and scalability by design, both for solutions and our work-from-home model.

-Having your job replaced by machines is also a worry that often comes up.
-But we believe technology creates more and new jobs and opportunities.
-You can shift into the fear, uncertainty, and doubt mode or you can embrace change.
+Having your job replaced by machines is a worry that often comes up, but we believe technology creates more new jobs and opportunities.
+You can shift into the fear, uncertainty, and doubt mode or embrace change.
 Our strengths must lie in that — because changes will come, and you’d better be prepared.

-I’ve worked in this field for more than 23 years, at the intersection of data and technology.
+I’ve worked at the intersection of data and technology for more than 23 years.
 I’ve seen a lot of developments.
-They all bring threats but also new opportunities if you’re able to anticipate them.
-This is the core of 5CA.
-We are pioneers, embrace opportunities and stay ahead of the curve.
-Not only for us but our agent community and clients, too.
+They all bring threats but also new opportunities if you’re able to anticipate them: this is the core of 5CA.
+We are pioneers, embrace opportunities, and stay ahead of the curve.
+Not only for us but for our agent community and clients, too.

-Question 2 — Given 5CA’s operating model, what gives us an advantage over competitors when it comes to data?
+Given 5CA’s remote operating model, what gives us an advantage over competitors when it comes to data?

 5CA is a work-from-home pioneer.
 We’ve worked in the cloud for a long time.
-Data’s importance was always part of our CEO & Founder, Otto’s, vision.
+Data’s importance was always part of our CEO & Founder, Otto van Haaren’s vision.
 It’s a focus he’s invested in for a long time.

-Our advantage is, as a data-driven company, the combination of CX content with in-dept sector knowledge and technology.
-This enables us to transform data into insights and make these also truly actionable.
+As a data-driven company, our advantage is the combination of CX content with in-depth sector knowledge and technology, which enables us to transform data into insights and make them truly actionable.

-We currently have a team of 25 data specialists dedicated to working in the data analytic space.
+We currently have a team of 25 data specialists working in the data analytic space.
 Looking at our competitors, that’s quite large in relation to company size.

-Size-wise, we’re a nimble organization.
+Size-wise, we’re an agile organization.
 We experiment a lot, test a lot, and do a lot.
-This pragmatic can-do mindset — combined our Microsoft platform which enables us to test and learn quickly — gives us a head start with our competition.
+This pragmatic can-do mindset—combined with our Microsoft platform, which enables us to test and learn quickly—gives us a head start with our competition.

 What does the future hold for our operating model?
 Will it be a more hybrid way of working?